SHAPE

 Visit the Academies Collaborative for more information.

-Benefits to members at Corewell Health:
+Benefits to members at Corewell Health in West Michigan:

 • Recognition for your dedication to medical education and teaching